MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-whatsnew.md

 - There are multiple fixes and new changes in this release
 	- Improved Network Protection Proxy handling.
 	- In Passive mode, MDE no longer scans when Definition update happens.
 	- Device will continue to be protected even after MDE agent is expired.
-It is still recommended to upgrade to receive latest bug fixes, features and performance improvements.
+It's still recommended to upgrade to receive latest bug fixes, features and performance improvements.
 	- Removed semanage package dependency.
 	- Engine Update to 1.1.20100.7 and Signatures Ver: 1.385.1648.0.
 	- Bug fixes.